PHeonix25/PHeonix25.github.io/books/resilient_management.md

 ### Work style and preferences

-Her "First 1:1 Questions" (that I adapted/copied into my ["First sync questions"](syncq)) are explained in depth here!
+Her "First 1:1 Questions" (that I adapted/copied into my "[First sync questions][syncq]") are explained in depth here!

 ### Help the team to know you